Deep learning in Satellite imagery

-Now, R shines when you build dashboards to present the data.
+R shines when you build dashboards to present the data.
 You can analyze and forecast the indicators that you’ve built.
 Operating on small images allows you to leverage many useful R packages to experiment with this data and gain valuable insight.
-Of course, you can also build neural networks that will help you indicate objects on these images.
+Of course, you can also build neural networks that will help you identify objects on these images.

 Here is an example of a dashboard that you could build with R.

 By combining publicly available geospatial data for parcel shapefiles, you can draw any parcel on a map and request available dates of images for that parcel.
 Then, you can analyze the image, indicate where crops are destroyed, or where they are unhealthy.

 This is an example of visualizing an NDVI indicator.

 As seen above, there are sub-areas with healthy crops, while there are others with unhealthy plants.
 Also, the clouds here are distorting the results, which should be accounted for.

 One example of applying deep learning to the pre-processed images that I can share is one where we used Kaggle data to indicate if there was a ship located in an image.
 If you don’t have such a data set available, you have to combine other data sources.

 We can use a system called AIS, it requires ships to report their positions on a regular basis.
 From there, we got a satellite image of the sea, combined that with the ship positions at that time, and cut out the images to prepare the data set.